• Skip to primary navigation

 Showing the bulbous bottom of the stem, cloves of garlic for scale on the right.

-Sadly, even if you come across some of these and they’re true shaggy parasols, unfortunately, like black morels that grow with pine in Northern Minnesota, some people will have allergic reactions to them.
-So remember to enjoy small amounts at first to make sure they agree with you.
+Unfortunately, even if you come across some of these and they're true shaggy parasols, unfortunately, like morels, lobster mushrooms and chicken of the woods, some people will have allergic reactions to them.
+Don't be scared, but remember to enjoy small amounts at first to make sure they agree with you.

 Cooking